Commanding heights of the economy: China

+India

+The second of the Five-Year Plans of India, overseen by Jawaharlal Nehru, was an attempt to industrialize India through state control of the commanding heights.

 New commanding heights

 The phrase "commanding heights" often occurs in modern political commentary outside of Marxist connotations.

 Healthcare and education

 In service economies, where the relative importance of industry has decreased, Arnold Kling posited in 2011 that healthcare and education are the new commanding heights.
 The two sectors are central to employment and consumption, and in the United States are driven primarily by government intervention.
 In the ten years preceding 2011, employment in education and healthcare in the United States increased by 16%, despite employment in other sectors decreasing.

 Internet

 Other commentators have identified digital platforms and the internet as the new commanding heights of the economy.